2022–23 Charlotte 49ers men's basketball team

 The 2022–23 Charlotte 49ers men's basketball team represented the University of North Carolina at Charlotte during the 2022–23 NCAA Division I men's basketball season.
-The team was led by fifth-year head coach Ron Sanchez, and played their home games at Dale F. Halton Arena in Charlotte, North Carolina as members of Conference USA.
+The team was led by fifth-year head coach Ron Sanchez, and played their home games at Dale F. Halton Arena in Charlotte, North Carolina as members of Conference USA (C-USA).
+They finished the season 18–13, 9–11 in C-USA play, to finish in fifth place, and lost to Middle Tennessee in the first round of the C-USA tournament.
+Despite this, the 49ers received an invitation to the College Basketball Invitational, marking their first participation in the CBI and their first invite to a postseason tournament since 2013.
+In the CBI, Charlotte defeated Western Carolina, Milwaukee and Radford to reach the championship game, where they defeated Eastern Kentucky to win their first-ever postseason tournament.

-This season marks the team's last as members of Conference USA before joining the American Athletic Conference on July 1, 2023.
+This season marked the team's last as members of Conference USA before joining the American Athletic Conference on July 1, 2023.

 Previous season

-The 49ers finished the 2021–22 season with a record of 17–14, 10–8 in C-USA play to finish in fourth place in East Division.
+The 49ers finished the 2021–22 season with a record of 17–14, 10–8 in C-USA play, to finish in fourth place in East Division.
 They lost in the second round of the C-USA tournament to Rice.
-The team did not play in a post-season tournament.
+The team did not play in a postseason tournament.